 Usage-based Auto-lock

 Usage-based auto-lock allows you to require users to periodically access a Resource in order to maintain access to it.
-This is helpful to automatically remove access for users who may no longer need it based on their access frequency.
+This is helpful to automatically remove access for users who may no longer need it based on their access frequency, making it easier to achieve least-privilege access.

 Usage-based auto-lock with Twingate

 You can configure usage-based auto-lock from either a Resource or Group page.
-The auto-lock duration for a particular access right can be set at 30, 60, or 90 days through the Admin Console (with other durations possible when set via API).
-If a user has not accessed a Resource within that duration, that user will be locked out from accessing that Resource until they are unlocked by an admin.
+The auto-lock duration for a particular access right can be set at 1, 7, 30, 60, or 90 days through the Admin Console (with other durations possible when set via API).
+If a user has not accessed a Resource within that duration, that user will be locked out from accessing that Resource.
+Regaining access is dependent on the approval required: manual approval requires an admin to unlock access, and automatic approval requires that the user provide a reason for accessing that Resource.

 Changes made to auto-lock duration will appear in the Access category of the Audit Logs reporting available within the Admin Console.